julielerudulier/Professional_Certificates/Data Analyst/Capstone Project: Music Recommendation System/README.md

 ## Music Recommendation System

-This project was my final project for the Data Analyst Certificate I obtained from L'école des **Mines Paris PSL** in August 2023.
+This project was my capstone project for the Data Analyst Certificate I obtained from L'école des **Mines Paris PSL** in August 2023.
 It was **my FIRST coding project ever!**

 The aim of this project was to build a music recommendation system based on data retrieved from Spotify and Twitter.
 I used two different ML approaches to solve this problem: clustering and a similarity matrix.